ITV Nightscreen: Broadcasts

-ITV Nightscreen was broadcast on ITV1, STV and UTV starting 3:50am and ending at 5:05 am most weekdays and at 6:00 am at weekends and holidays.
-At Christmas and weekends, an additional 55 minutes was broadcast from 5:00 am – 6:00 am as no other programmes were shown.
-Very occasionally it was not broadcast due to live events and other programming filling its hour.
-These included when there was a general election in the UK, a presidential election in the US, and in September and October 2020 there was one night a week that Nightscreen was not broadcast due to superbike highlights.
+ITV Nightscreen was broadcast every night on ITV1, STV and UTV.
+Very occasionally it was not broadcast due to live events happening overnight. such as coverage of national elections in both the United Kingdom and the United States.
+In the British Superbike seasons 2017 to 2020.
+Nightscreen was off air one night a week showing highlights.

 Nightscreen was also broadcast on ITV2, ITV3, ITV4 and ITVBe.
 Availability depended on how much unused time was left, and could sometimes last for as little as five minutes as teleshopping is shown on these channels.
 There was a different music tracklist for each channel, however, upcoming programmes on only the ITV network were shown.
 CITV did not use the service since the channel closed down at 6:00 pm (later 9:00 pm).
 Although not an ITV-branded channel, ITV's defunct Men & Motors channel (closed 1 April 2010) would in its later years carry the filler from the close of programming until 6:00 am.

 In its early years, Nightscreen would often begin at around 4am and finish before the ITV News at 5:30.
 The length of the programme varied depending on the overnight schedules.
 Some ITV regions didn't broadcast Nightscreen initially, including STV, who opted to continue with their own service entitled Scottish Night Time, Meridian, who opted to continue with their own Freescreen service, and Central, who opted to broadcast their own local programming within that slot.
-In the Yorkshire and Tyne Tees regions, Nightscreen ended at 5:00 am to allow both networks to opt-out for their regional Jobfinder programme.
+In the Yorkshire and Tyne Tees regions, Nightscreen ended at 4:30 am to allow both networks to opt-out for their one hour regional Jobfinder programme.

 In December 2005, three months before the now defunct ITV Play began transmitting, a quiz show entitled Quizmania began broadcasting in the early hours on ITV.
 Subsequent programmes that followed were The Mint, Make Your Play and Glitterball.
 This resulted in Nightscreen being pushed back to just a half-hour service between 5am and 5:30 am.

 In 2008, largely as a result of widespread scandal surrounding phone-ins, ITV Play was permanently axed, meaning that Nightscreen began broadcasting from around 4:30 am.

 In 2010, ITV started airing The Zone for two hours, a gaming and shopping programme block, usually airing from 12:30 am to 2:30 am, leaving Nightscreen often cut back to as little as an hour and sometimes removed from ITV's schedule altogether.

 As well as providing focus on upcoming programmes, films and TV listings, it also used to offer entertainment news, sports news, cooking tips, recipes and fact files of characters from famous ITV shows such as Emmerdale and Coronation Street.